-ITC PSPD has evaluated it's recycled boards, Coated Board Grey Back and Coated Board White Back and the scores are available in the database, the link for which is: “http://checkyourpaper.panda.org/papers/search/category_id/5”.
+ITC PSPD has evaluated it's recycled boards, Coated Board Grey Back and Coated Board White Back and the scores are available in the database : WWF Check Your Paper.

-ITC’s Paperboards and Specialty Papers business, a pioneer in ECF technology, and the only producer of ozone-bleached pulp in India is now a member of WWF GFTN (World Wide Fund for nature – Global Forestry & Trade Network), since July 1, 2009.
+ITC’s Paperboards and Specialty Papers business, a pioneer in ECF technology and ozone-bleached pulp in India is now a member of WWF GFTN (World Wide Fund for nature – The Global Forest & Trade Network), since July 1, 2009.
 WWF-GFTN’s Principles is a part of ITC PSPD’s fiber sourcing policy.

 Please contact us at email@example.com for more details.

 EPCI : EPCI (Environmental Paper Company Index) is an initiative by WWF where it evaluates the ecological footprint of pulp and paper companies across the world, to drive the industry towards a sustainable future.
-This year through EPCI 2013 WWF recognizes the leadership in transparency of 25 of the world´s most important pulp and paper manufacturers.
-These 25 companies combined produce 14 per cent of the world´s paper and board and 14 per cent of the world´s pulp.
+The EPCI 2015 recognizes the leadership in transparency of 31 of the world´s most important pulp and paper manufacturers.
+These 31 companies combined produce 15 per cent of the world´s paper and board and 15 per cent of the world´s pulp.

 ITC Paperboards & Specialty Papers Division was not only recognized for its transparency, but also showed an improvement as compared to the EPCI 2013.
 ITC PSPD participated in EPCI 2015 in 3 categories, thereby, making one more effort in their multi dimensional sustainability initiatives.